NOTICE: Our website was down several days for internal repairs. We want to apologize for any inconvenience. Updates coming soon!

 month's MTFF Newsletter here!

-Mike Kingston, Katie Bennett and Bryson Storie will play hosts to a “Casting Clinic” starting at 5:30 to 7:00pm.
+Mike Kingston will play host to a “Casting Clinic” starting at 5:30 to 7:00pm.
 This clinic is for all skill levels.
 Beginners will be instructed in the basics of fly casting and more advanced casters can work on double hauling and casting integrated shooting heads.
 You can brush up on your casting stroke or help with the clinic.
 Bring your own rod or use one of the club rods.

 For those of you who do not attend the mini-seminar...
 A few members meet at the Applebee’s on Edmundson Pike and Old Hickory Blvd at 5:30 for drinks and/or dinner.
 Contact John Downton for more information.